Executive Orders Relating to Indian Reservations from 1855 to 1912

 Kappler’s Indian Affairs: Laws and Treaties

 This compilation has federal Indian laws from 1871-1970.
-It is available in print at the Law Library, as part of the Oklahoma State University Library digital collection, and on HeinOnline.
+It is available online from the Oklahoma State University Library, in print at the Law Library, and on HeinOnline (available on campus and remotely with ASURITE).

-This HeinOnline database contains compilations of legislative history documents for major pieces of federal legislation regarding Indian affairs.
+HeinOnline's Indigenous Peoples of the Americas: History, Culture & Law database contains compilations of legislative history documents for major pieces of federal legislation regarding Indian affairs (available on campus and remotely with ASURITE).

 This House of Representatives subcommittee has jurisdiction over House measures relating to the welfare of Native Americans.
 It oversees legislation on the management of Indian lands in general and special measures relating to claims paid out of Indian funds, matters pertaining to relations between the United States and tribes, and matters related to the federal trust responsibility to Native Americans.